-Morning Procedure: Nothing to eat or drink after midnight or after the last dose of prep.
-Afternoon Procedure (arrival time 10am or later): You may have 1-2 cups of a clear liquid of your choice (list above) but nothing by mouth 4 hours prior to your arrival time.
+Morning Procedure: Nothing to eat or drink after midnight.

+Afternoon Procedure (arrival time of 10am or later): You may have 1-2 cups of a clear liquid of your choice (list above) but nothing by mouth 4 hours prior to your arrival time.